Skip to main content

 How to avoid it: Treat AI deployment as organizational change, not technology deployment.
 Involve stakeholders throughout the process.
 Train people on how to use the system.
 Address concerns about job displacement openly.
 Demonstrate value through pilots before organization-wide rollout.
 Create feedback loops letting users influence system improvement.

 The fix: Develop change management plans alongside AI development.
 Identify key stakeholders and their concerns.
 Create training programs.
 Implement gradually rather than with a big bang deployment.
 Show early wins building confidence.
 Gather feedback and iterate.
+Learn more about building successful change management strategies in our AI Change Management guide.

 What goes wrong: Different teams independently build AI systems with varying quality standards.
 Some models are well-documented and monitored; others are black boxes no one understands.
 No one knows all the AI systems in the organization.
 When regulators ask how a decision was made, compliance teams can't answer.
 A poorly-built model makes discriminatory decisions, and no one bears responsibility.